WatkinsDev/magnificent-seven/readme.md

 - Players overachieving?

 **Potential technical enhancements**
+- Change to spread to run all api calls at once
+- Loop less
 - Filter on elements?
 - Caching of data (aimed towards static loading of screens where necessary)
 - Performance testing 'framework'